-We are particular about eating the Afikomen before midnight (12:20am) only on the first night.
-On the second night, the Seder is conducted at greater length, with greater elaboration of the Haggadah.
+We are particular about eating the Afikomen before midnight (see local calendar) only on the first night.
+On the second night, the Seder is conducted at greater length, with greater elaboration of the Haqqadah.

 One does not eat or drink anything after the Afikomen, aside from the last two cups of wine.
 [Even with the last two cups, if one decided not to finish them because it was too hard, he cannot later change his mind and drink what remains.]